akullpp/awesome-java/README.md

 ## Development

-*Integrated environments that augment the process of development at a fundamental level, e.g. classloading.*
+*Integrated environments that augment the process of development at a fundamental level.*

 * [DCEVM](http://ssw.jku.at/dcevm/) - Modification of the JVM that allows unlimited redefinition of loaded classes at runtime.
 * [JRebel](http://zeroturnaround.com/software/jrebel/) - Instantly reloads code and configuration changes without redeploys.
+* [RxJava](https://github.com/Netflix/RxJava) - Library for composing asynchronous and event-based programs using observable sequences from the JVM.
+* [vert.x](http://vertx.io/) - Polyglot event-driven application framework for the JVM.

 ## Distributed Applications

 *Libraries and frameworks used to ease writing distributed and fault-tolerant applications.*

 * [Akka](http://akka.io) - Toolkit and runtime for building highly concurrent, distributed, and fault tolerant event-driven applications.
+* [Apache Storm](http://storm.incubator.apache.org/) - Distributed realtime computation system.
 * [JGroups](http://www.jgroups.org/) - Toolkit for reliable messaging and creating clusters whose nodes can send messages to each other.
 * [Apache ZooKeeper](http://zookeeper.apache.org/) - Coordination service with distributed configuration, synchronization, and naming registry for large distributed systems.